Charles Melville Hays: Career

 In 1873, at the age of 17, he began his career in the railroad business working for the Atlantic and Pacific Railroad in St. Louis.
 From 1877 to 1884, Hays was Secretary to the General Manager of the Missouri Pacific Railroad.
 Beginning in 1884, he held the same position with the Wabash, St. Louis and Pacific Railway until 1886, when he became that company's General Manager.
-In 1889, he became Vice-President of the Wasbash Railroad and remained as such until 1896, when he became General Manager of the Grand Trunk Railway (GTR) of Canada.
+In 1889, he became Vice-President of the Wabash Railroad and remained as such until 1896, when he became General Manager of the Grand Trunk Railway (GTR) of Canada.

 In 1901, Hays left GTR to serve as the President of the Southern Pacific Railway Company but returned to the company in January 1902 as Vice-President and General Manager.
 In October 1909, he was appointed president of GTR, which also gave him control of its subsidiary railroad and steamship companies.
 These included the Central Vermont Railway, the Grand Trunk Western Railway, the Grand Haven and Milwaukee Railway, the Detroit and Toledo Shoreline Railroad, the Toledo, Saginaw and Muskegon Railway, the Southern New England Railway Company, the Canadian Express Company, and several others.
 In addition, he was sought after to help manage several philanthropies.
 He was Governor of the Royal Victoria Hospital, Montreal, Montreal General Hospital and McGill University.
 He received the Order of the Rising Sun, third class, from the Emperor of Japan in 1907 for assistance he gave the Imperial Government Railways.

 When Hays became General Manager of GTR in 1896, it was near bankruptcy and under-performing its rival, the Canadian Pacific Railway (CPR).
 On the advice of American financier J. Pierpont Morgan, the GTR board selected Hays as General Manager to bring more aggressive, "American" business practices to the company.
 He reorganized the management of the company and successfully negotiated running rights with CPR.
 He also brought more efficiency to the handling of accounts, built new track and ordered more powerful locomotives.
 These changes produced an era of greater success for the railroad.